zapier/zapier-platform-cli/docs/cli.md

 * Sends any new changes to Zapier, instantly updating the UI in your Zapier editor.
 * Tunnels all Javascript calls through your local environment with logs to stdout.

-This makes for a great development experience, letting you make and observe changes much faster than a `zapier push`
+This makes for a great development experience, letting you make and observe changes much faster than a `zapier deploy`

 > Note: this is only temporary and has no effect on other users at Zapier!
-You'll want to do `zapier push` to make your changes permanent and universal.
+You'll want to do `zapier deploy` to make your changes permanent and universal.

 **Arguments**